Lamar Jackson: Personal life

+Jackson is a Christian.
+He has a daughter named Milan, whom he calls by her nickname: "Lani".
+As of 2019, Jackson lives in Owings Mills, Maryland, about 20 minutes from the Ravens training complex with his mother and siblings.
+Trayvon Mullen, and Tiawan Mullen are Jackson's first cousins through his mother's side of the family.
+Adoree' Jackson is his first cousin once removed.
+Another cousin is James Pierre, who is a cornerback for the Pittsburgh Steelers.
+As a child, Jackson's favorite player was Michael Vick.
+Vick inspired Jackson to mould his dual-threat style of play to his advantage as a quarterback in the NFL, later passing Vick's NFL record for career rushing yards by a quarterback on Christmas in 2024.

 In popular culture

-Prior to the start of the 2019 NFL season, Jackson appeared on ABC's Celebrity Family Feud, pitting current NFL players against former NFL players.
+In 2019, Jackson appeared on ABC's Celebrity Family Feud.
 During the 2019 NFL season, Jackson's Madden NFL character speed was upgraded to 96, making Jackson the fastest quarterback in that game's history.
 Jackson was the cover athlete in the Madden NFL 21 video game.

 In 2019, Pope Francis was gifted a signed Lamar Jackson Ravens jersey.

 In February 2020, BET Digital highlighted Jackson as one of 40 of the most inspiring and innovative vanguards in African American culture and who are redefining what it means to be "unapologetically young, gifted & Black".